Outsiders (comics): Without Batman

 Baron Bedlam later returned to life.
-With the assistance of the Bad Samaritan, the Masters of Disaster and Soviet forces, he again tried to seize control of Markovia.
-Batman withheld this information, angering the rest of the team.
-This eventually led to Batman disbanding the team and returning to the Justice League of America.
-Nevertheless, the team traveled to Markovia, discovering many Markovian military casualties.
-They were defeated by the Masters and learn that Bedlam cloned Adolf Hitler; however, the Hitler clone committed suicide in horror of the atrocities perpetrated by the original.
-The Outsiders became unofficial agents of Markovia to receive Markovian funding.
-They moved to Los Angeles; Geo-Force left his girlfriend Denise behind and Looker separated from her husband.
+With the assistance of the Bad Samaritan, the Masters of Disaster, and Soviet forces, he tries to seize control of Markovia.
+Batman withholds information from the Outsiders, angering the rest of the team.
+This eventually leads to Batman disbanding the team and returning to the Justice League.
+Nevertheless, the team travels to Markovia, discovering many Markovian military casualties.
+They are defeated by the Masters and learn that Bedlam cloned Adolf Hitler; however, the Hitler clone commits suicide in horror of the atrocities perpetrated by the original.
+The Outsiders become unofficial agents of Markovia, receiving funding from Markovia.

 Outsiders (1985–1988)

 This series again featured the original group, and was printed in the Baxter paper format used on such titles as The New Teen Titans (vol. 2) and the Legion of Super-Heroes (vol. 3).
 It lasted for 28 issues, in addition to Annuals and special issues.
 The series originally ran alongside the title The Adventures of the Outsiders, chronicling events a year after that series.
 In the end, the first few issues of this series were reprinted in The Adventures of the Outsiders before that title was cancelled.